All Products

 How do I modify the default password expiration time for RDS SQL Server host accounts?

-RDS SQL Server supports Custom password policy.
-You can modify the maximum or minimum password age in the RDS console as needed.
-After modification, host accounts automatically apply the new policy with immediate effect.
-If user accounts also have the password policy applied, the policy also takes effect immediately.
-However, note that shared instances, SQL Server 2008 R2 instances, and Serverless instances do not support this feature.
+Yes.
+Configure a custom maximum or minimum password age in the RDS console.
+The updated policy takes effect immediately for host accounts.
+If user accounts already have a policy applied, the update also takes effect immediately for those accounts.
+Note that shared instances, SQL Server 2008 R2 instances, and Serverless ApsaraDB RDS for SQL Server instances do not support this feature.

 Can I configure password expiration policies for RDS SQL Server user accounts/host accounts through the RDS console?

-Yes.
-SQL Server itself does not manage independent password expiration policies but inherits Windows settings.
-However, you can configure the account password policy through the RDS console or log on to the Windows host directly to modify the password policy.
-However, note that shared instances, SQL Server 2008 R2 instances, and Serverless instances do not support this feature.
+You can configure the account password policy through the RDS console or log on to the Windows host directly to modify the password policy.

 Do RDS SQL Server user accounts created through the console have a default password expiration policy?
 Is there an expiration time?

-By default, user accounts created through the RDS console do not have the Windows password policy enabled.
-If you need to enable password expiration policies, you can modify the user's CHECK_POLICY and CHECK_EXPIRATION to ON.
-When you apply a password policy to a user through the RDS console, the corresponding account's CHECK_POLICY and CHECK_EXPIRATION are set to ON, thereby using the Windows policy.
+No. User accounts created through the RDS console do not have CHECK_POLICY or CHECK_EXPIRATION enabled by default, so passwords never expire.
+When you apply a policy to a user account through the console, both CHECK_POLICY and CHECK_EXPIRATION are set to ON, which inherits the Windows password policy settings.

-For example, if you set the minimum password age to 1 day and the maximum password age to 2 days through the RDS console, the corresponding Windows password policy will set Minimum password age to 1 day and Maximum password age to 2 days.
+For example, if you set the minimum password age to 1 day and the maximum to 2 days in the RDS console, the Windows policy is updated to Minimum password age = 1 day and Maximum password age = 2 days.

 How can I check if a user has password policies enabled in RDS SQL Server?
 For example, has the password expired?
 When was the password last modified?